FAQ

 Policy on Returns and Exchanges:

-• Not Eligible: These minor issues are normal and do not qualify for returns or exchanges.
+• Minor imperfections and swirl marks are normal and do not qualify for returns or exchanges.

 Key Points to Remember